Another Minneapolis Miracle? Saints sure hope not

 Tampa Bay (3-3) at Cincinnati (4-3)

-It's natural to wonder about the Bengals' psyche after again blowing a lead at home to Pittsburgh, then getting hammered in Kansas City.
-They took the second-most-lopsided loss in coach Marvin Lewis' 16 seasons with that 45-10 debacle at the Chiefs.
+It's natural to wonder about the Bengals' psyche after Cincinnati again blew a lead at home to Pittsburgh, then got hammered in Kansas City.
+The Bengals took the second-most-lopsided loss in coach Marvin Lewis' 16 seasons with that 45-10 debacle at the Chiefs.
 They had only one drive longer than 50 yards and a season-low 239 yards gained.

 Tampa stopped a three-game skid as dramatically as possible.
 Chandler Catanzaro made a 59-yard FG - the longest in OT since 1974 - for a 26-23 win over the Browns.